InfraBlockchain/infrablochain-docs/en/infrablockchain/learn/protocol/incentive.md

 }
 ```

-The types and quantities of tokens confirmed as rewards are stored in the `ValidatorReward` storage, and validators can receive rewards based on the types and quantities of system tokens stored in the `ValidatorReward` storage.
+The types and quantities of tokens confirmed as rewards are stored in the `ValidatorReward` storage, and validators can receive rewards based on the types and quantities of System Token stored in the `ValidatorReward` storage.

 ## Next steps

 - [Receiving Validator Rewards](../../tutorials/basic/how-to-get-validator-reward.md)